 Black Box: The concept of the black box (i.e., opaque surface), as opposed to white box (i.e., transparent), emphasizes that the product perspective shall focus on externally visible characteristics of the product.
 It corresponds closely to the “What?” questions.

 Contents of Product Perspective

-Given the these characteristics of a product perspective, which specific parts or sections shall it have?
+Given these characteristics of a product perspective, which specific parts or sections shall it have?
 Basically, every product perspective should have the following contents: